mathigatti/midi2img/README.md

 ### MIDI to Image

-REPETITIONS parameter indicates in case the song is too long how many parts of the song to convert into an image.
+REPETITIONS is an optional parameter which indicates, in case the song is too long, how many parts of the song to convert into an image.
 If it is 1 it only extracts the first part of the song.
+If you don't specify it then it generates as many images as needed to cover all the song.

 ```
 python midi2img.py MIDI_FILE_PATH REPETITIONS